jsfan3/linux-whois-examples/README.md

-# linux-whois-examples
+# Linux whois Command With Examples
-Linux whois Command With Examples
+This is part of a Baeldung's tutorial - https://www.baeldung.com/linux/